 This will ultimately depend on three factors:

-- How much you want to spend – Needless to say, the longer your vacation is, the more it will cost.
+- How much do you want to spend? – Needless to say, the longer your vacation is, the more it will cost.
 Your budget may be a huge contributing factor to the length of your vacation.